ilGhera/wc-importer-for-danea/readme.txt

 **ENGLISH**

-If you've built your online store with WooCommerce and you're using Danea Easyfatt as management software, you definitely need WooCommerce Importer for Danea - Premium!
+If you've built your online store with WooCommerce and you're using Danea Easyfatt as management software, you definitely need ilGhera WooCommerce Importer for Danea - Premium!
 You'll be able to import suppliers, clients and products.

 *Danea Easyfatt certified*